vincios/rpi-setup-old/Pi Configurations - 1. General Setup.md

 > [!TIP]
 > You can leave the `immich-microservices` service running if you want to make a computation cluster.
 Each instance will pick up some waiting jobs.
+>
+> The same cannot be made for the `immich-machine-learning` because, on the frontend, you can set only one Machine Learning url.
+[But could be possible because, theoretically, also the ML Jobs queue is managed with redis, and the endpoint url is used only for the search - NEED TO INVESTIGATE THIS].

 On the **worker host**: